seerhein-lab/eclipse.plugin.generator.visualizer/README.md

 Give actions in order
 * to disable the plugin
 * to ignore certain line of codes in the compare view (tree diff)
-* to set color / way of visualization
+* to set colour / way of visualization

 Installation
 ------------